Pap2Pat: Benchmarking Outline-Guided Long-Text Patent Generation with Patent-Paper Pairs: Benchmark

-We split our dataset randomly into \textit{train} (n=1000), \textit{test} (n=500) and \textit{validation} (n=242).
-We additionally create a non-contaminated test set (\textit{nc-test}) that contains all pairs with a patent published in 2024 (n=71), i.e., after the pretraining cut-off date of all evaluated open-weight LLMs.
-Thus, we address the concern that LLMs might have seen test data during pretraining \cite{ravaut2024much}.
-Table \ref{tab:dataset_stats} shows dataset statistics across the splits, further statistics and plots are presented in Appendix \ref{sec:dataset_stats_appendix}.
+We propose the following generation task for \DatasetName: Given a patent outline $O$ and a research paper $C$ containing a specification of the invention, models should output a patent $P$.
+The input data provides the desired output length in characters per section.
+We split our dataset randomly into \textit{train} (n=1000), \textit{test} (n=500) and \textit{validation} (n=242), see \Cref{tab:dataset_stats}.
+We additionally create a non-contaminated test set (\textit{nc-test}) that contains all pairs with patents published in 2024 (n=71), i.e., after the pretraining cut-off date of all evaluated open-weight LLMs, addressing the concern that LLMs might have seen test data during pretraining \cite{ravaut2024much}.